kaiostech/defold-sample-app/README.md

 # Defold sample game by KaiOS

-Welcome to the ["Roids" sample game](https://github.com/defold/sample-roids) which modified by KaiOS.
+Welcome to the ["Roids" sample game](https://github.com/defold/sample-roids) which has been created for KaiOS.
 This is a very simple "Asteroids" clone where you turn the ship left and right key on your KaiOS device and fire at incoming meteors with <kbd>Enter</kbd> or <kbd>Num 5</kdb>.

 [Play the game!](defold://build)